 Why has the .270 received such coverage and hyperbole?
 After all, it doesn’t generate the awesome energy figures associated with the big magnums, and while it’s popular to a degree, it doesn’t have the innumerable fans who are devoted to the .308 Winchester, .30-06, or 7mm Remington Magnum.

-The .270 appeals to a certain hunter; one who understands the finer points about ballistics.
+The .270 appeals to a certain hunter; one who understands the finer points of ballistics.
 One who appreciates balance.
 The .270 is to hunting cartridges what the Porsche 911 is to cars: focused, precise, controlled, and when needed, violent and powerful.

 In the Beginning

 Winchester introduced the .270 in 1925.
 A gutsy decision.
 World War One had ended less than a decade prior.
 American men by the millions served in their nation’s military during the conflict.
-There they met, and fell in love with, the .30-06.
+There they met and fell in love with, the .30-06.
 When they returned to civilian life, they wanted to hunt with the round they had become so familiar with during their service days.
 At the time, the .30-30 Winchester ruled the roost as the country’s premier deer cartridge, and hunters could buy inexpensive, surplus rifles such as Spanish and Swedish Mausers chambered in 7x57mm and 6.5x55mm.
 The .270 faced a competitive marketplace filled with hunters who needn’t look elsewhere for a good round.

 The Winchester Repeating Arms Company wanted a proprietary, flagship cartridge to usher in their newest flagship rifle, the Model 54—a Mauser derived, bolt-action sporter.
 The marketing mavens in New Haven, Connecticut had hyped the Model 54 as the last word in modern firearms and promised customers a new standard in accuracy and reliability.
 While the rifle hit a home run and would father the Model 70, the .270 cartridge languished.
 At best a mid-pack item, at worst, a sluggish seller.
-Winchester debated whether to show their brain child the door.
+Winchester debated whether to show their brainchild the door.

 Go West, Young Man

-The .270’s competitors mentioned above were too well entrenched in hunters minds during the 1920s and 30s.
+The .270’s competitors mentioned above were too well entrenched in hunters' minds during the 1920s and '30s.
 Entrenched in the Eastern and Southern U.S., where most people lived at the time.
 Eastern hunters knew their craft.
 They stalked through dense forests, marshes, and wide, flat river valleys.
 Seldom did a hunter there shoot more than 100 yards to drop a whitetail deer, or perhaps a moose.
 They didn’t need the .270.

 Not so in the West, though.
 While this vast land held far fewer people than back East, those who lived and hunted there knew one thing: they needed something with long legs.
-All too often, western hunters could see mule deer, elk, or big horn sheep, but they couldn’t touch them.
-Those critters would loiter atop high buttes or far off ridges confident no human could get within four or five hundred yards without detection.
+All too often, western hunters could see mule deer, elk, or bighorn sheep, but they couldn’t touch them.
+Those critters would loiter atop high buttes or far-off ridges confident no human could get within four or five hundred yards without detection.
 Never mind working in close enough for a shot with a .30-30 on a nervous pronghorn on the wide, flat prairies.
 They’d spot a hunter miles off with those eight-power binoculars called eyes and bolt over the horizon at sixty miles per hour.
 Frustration dogged western hunters day in and day out.
 There had to be a better way, they thought.

 A Man From Nogales

-Into this environment walked a young man who liked to hunt big horn sheep.
+Into this environment walked a young man who liked to hunt bighorn sheep.
 Born in 1902, Jack O’Connor grew up in dusty little Nogales, Arizona.
 He learned to hunt at an early age, as did most boys in the West back then.
 The .270 hit the market when Jack turned twenty-three.
-He’d heard about the new round, how it shot flat as a Kansas prairie and hit like a .30-06, but he had other guns, and not much money.
-Life too, had many demands.
-Jack finished college, got married and struggled to support the new family as a writer
+He’d heard about the new round, how it shot flat as a Kansas prairie and hit like a .30-06, but he had other guns and not much money.
+Life too had many demands.
+Jack finished college, got married, and struggled to support the new family as a writer

 Jack loved rifles, and somewhere along the line between college and the Outdoor Life gig, he picked up a .270.
 At last, Jack had found the western hunter’s dream gun.
-He marveled at how well it could ruin a far off, haughty deer or elk’s day.
+He marveled at how well it could ruin a far-off, haughty deer or elk’s day.
 Jack never hesitated to share the .270’s virtues with his readers.

 Back at New Haven, the Winchester execs noticed their sleepy little .270 cartridge’s sales had blossomed.
-In just a few decades, it rivaled the .30-06.
-A position it wouldn’t relinquish until Winchester itself upset the apple cart in the 1950s and 60s with their mainstream magnums based on a .30-06-length, .375 H&H case.
+In just a few decades, it rivaled the .30-06, a position it wouldn’t relinquish until Winchester itself upset the apple cart in the 1950s and '60s with their mainstream magnums based on a .30-06-length, .375 H&H case.